Kitura/Kitura/.github/CONTRIBUTING.md

    `$ git clone https://github.com/YOUR_GITHUB_ID/Kitura`

 2. Make changes to code, usually by tackling an issue.
-A list of issues can be found at [here](https://github.com/IBM-Swift/Kitura/issues).
+A list of issues can be found at [here](https://github.com/IBM-Swift/Kitura/issues).
 If you are new to Swift or software development, look for issues labelled ["good starting issue"](https://github.com/IBM-Swift/Kitura/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

    If there aren't any tagged issues, post in [Slack](http://swift-at-ibm-slack.mybluemix.net/) and the team would be happy to help you get started.

-   **About good starting issues:** We have created this label to help new members of the community get involved with Kitura quickly and effectively.
-These issues include documentation changes, test cases, minor bug fixes, logging, renaming and refactoring.

    **Tip:** If you are on macOS, Xcode can be a great way to work on Kitura.
 You can download the latest Xcode [here](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 You'll need to open a Terminal window, and navigate to the root of the Kitura project you cloned.
 Then, type the following command into Terminal: